 Are colonoscopies as bad as they sound?

 Patients almost always get sedated before having a colonoscopy.
 This means that they rarely feel a thing and often don’t remember the process.
 The only bad thing about this is that someone will have to drive you home.
 In truth, many people find the day before the exam to be the worst as you must drink a cleansing drink that causes several bowel movements, and occasionally gas and bloating.

 Should I get a colonoscopy if I am over 50?

 Colon cancer becomes increasingly common with age.
 If you are over 50 and you haven’t yet had a colonoscopy (even if your doctor hasn’t recommended one) you should definitely book one in.
 It’s better to be safe than sorry.

-Is it worth getting a colonoscopy if you don’t have any symptoms?
+Should I still get a colonoscopy even if I don’t have any symptoms?